Skip to main content

 • Large organizations with multiple development teams

-• Microservices architectures with independent service deployment
+• Microapplications architectures with independent application deployment

 Solution Overview

-Watt's multi-repository service resolution allows you to:
+Watt's multi-repository application resolution allows you to:

-3. Override service locations for local development
+3. Override application locations for local development

 Prerequisites